Terminally-Online/sabre/README.md

 url = "..."
 ```

-Setting it to the name or chain id has worked well for me.
-Then you can create a simple function like:
+When it comes to integrating your client you can create a simple function like:

 ```go
 func NewClient(ctx context.Context, chain *chains.Chain, scheme string) (*Client, error) {